uludag/nosql-biosets/readme.md

 similarity search results either in BLAST xml2/json format or in SAM/BAM format, https://github.com/uludag/hspsdb-indexer

-In the next stage of the project we want to develop sample scripts to query individual indexes as well as multiple indexes.
+In later stages of the project we want to develop sample scripts to query individual indexes as well as multiple indexes.

 ### Notes on PMC articles